 For many, it has become a way of coping with pain and daily struggles.
 To some degree, it is effective.
 Though harmful, substances and certain behaviors provide comfort and a reprieve from unwanted emotions.
 Drugs and alcohol fill a need no matter how unhealthy.
 Consequently, it is quite common for an individual to experience grief when faced with entering recovery and/or sobriety.
 Letting go can be scary, if not terrifying, for the individual who does not see a suitable substitute.
 If effective tools and mechanisms for grief and loss management are not provided, a new way of living may feel precarious.

 Once a person enters recovery, painful feelings begin to surface.
 Severed relationships, damaged trust, squandered opportunities and wasted time, are but a few realizations that can bring about feelings of profound sadness.
-The damage caused while struggling with substance abuse, trauma, and mental health issues is evident and unavoidable.
+The damage caused while struggling with mental health, trauma, and substance abuse issues is evident and unavoidable.
 In addition to the loss they have already endured and tried to avoid, clients are now forced to look at their lives and the destruction their patterns and behavior have caused.
 Grieving begins.
 This is a natural human experience that follows the loss of something significant.
 This process is the way to acceptance of situations and circumstances.
 By allowing the ebb and flow of emotions to be felt and expressed while in the safety of our program, a path is cleared for a new way of living.
 Clients begin the journey of finding healthy ways to fulfill the emptiness and manage unpleasant feelings.
 Healing begins.